palmer159/computational-neuro/chapters/00-how-to-use.md

 ## Who this is for

 You are someone who understands the basics of machine learning, deep learning, and AI.
 You know **zero neuroscience**.
 You want to understand the brain well enough to:
+- understand relevance of neuroscience for AI
-- read neuro-inspired AI papers (predictive coding, world models, Hopfield nets, SNNs) without bluffing,
+- understand neuro-inspired AI papers
-- form your own view on what AGI/ASI is missing,
+- form your own view on what AGI/ASI is missing
-- have informed conversations with computational neuroscientists.

 This is **not** a neuroscience textbook.
 It is a high-velocity bridge from Computer science into the parts of neuro that matter for AI research.
 This guide is a curated list of articles with links to relevant research papers without a paywall.

+Note that the most productive AI researchers in this space (DeepMind, Numenta, MIT BCS, Stanford, the Mila / Bengio crowd) treat neuroscience as a **source of inductive biases and existence proofs**, not as a target to reverse-engineer.

 ## Reading paths